magento/knowledge-base/src/troubleshooting/general/current-version-of-rdbms-is-not-supported.md

 ## Cause

-You version of MariaDB is not compatible with the version of Adobe Commerce you are trying to upgrade to.
+Your version of MariaDB is not compatible with the version of Adobe Commerce you are trying to upgrade to.

 ## Solution